ceramic-sf/scrimp-bot/README.md

 ## Goal

-For about 100 USD, build an arm that can lift regular objects around in a normal regular working space.
+For about 100 USD, build an arm that can lift regular objects around in a regular working space.

+## Free hardware

+Scrimpbot is free and open hardware, please enjoy.

 ## Rationale